 FMG’s Role: We don’t have a part in this aspect of your CCPA response.
 We have never offered pricing options of this sort for our services.

 It’s easy to find contradictory information about the CCPA.
 Some of this may be due to how it has been amended since its original passage or how the State of California has waited to the last minute to finalize the exact wording of business regulations written to fulfill the Act.
 Some might be confusion between the CCPA and other well-known regulations, like the Eurozone’s GDPR.
 The rest seems to be motivated by commercial interests - we’ve seen a lot of misinformation delivered by businesses hoping to profit from the Act.

 As a result of this confusion, it’s worth taking a look at a few of the things the CCPA doesn’t cover.

 The CCPA does not provide a "Right to be Forgotten."

-European legislation has introduced rules requiring online providers to remove information about individuals upon their request.
-This "Right to be Forgotten" is an important aspect of the GDPR, and many writers assumed, incorrectly, that the CCPA would introduce a similar mechanism.
-However, American courts have seen these sorts of requests as conflicting with the principles of free speech, and there is no such provision in the CCPA.
-In fact, this is seen as a reason for an exception to deletion requests, and firms may use them specifically to protect the rights of one person to share information about another.
+European legislation has introduced rules requiring online providers to remove information about individuals upon request.
+This "Right to be Forgotten" is an essential aspect of the GDPR, and many writers incorrectly assumed that the CCPA would introduce a similar mechanism.
+However, American courts have seen these sorts of requests conflicting with the principles of free speech, and there is no such provision in the CCPA.
+This is seen as a reason for an exception to deletion requests, and firms may use them specifically to protect the rights of one person to share information about another.